 Look in a dictionary, and you’ll get a typical definition of what foreclosure is – something along the lines of:

 “the action of taking possession of a mortgaged property when the mortgagor fails to keep up their mortgage payments.”

 However, for the homeowner (or “the mortgagor” as the above definition addresses them), it really is much more than that – much, much more.

 Additionally, foreclosure in the U.S. is more a process than a simple action.
 It certainly doesn’t happen overnight.

 In fact, the average foreclosure process in the U.S. currently takes around 924 days.

 However, the process may take only 6 months on average, which is why we recommend being as proactive as possible.

-When a home is foreclosed upon, the lender will normally repossess the property, and then attempt to sell the house – to recover the amount owed on the loan.
+When a home is foreclosed upon, the lender will normally repossess the property and then attempt to sell the house – to recover the amount owed on loan.

 This happens because mortgage loans are secured by real estate, meaning your home is used as collateral.